connet-dev/connet/README.md

 relay-tokens-file = "path/to/relay/token" # a file that contains a list of relay tokens, one token per line
 # one of relay-tokens or relay-tokens-file is necessary when connecting relays

-status-addr = ":19180" # at what address the control server listens for status connections, defaults to :19180. 'disable' will disable it store-dir = "path/to/control-store" # where does this control server persist runtime information, defaults to a /tmp subdirectory
+status-addr = "127.0.0.1:19180" # at what address the control server listens for status connections, disabled/not running by default/unless set store-dir = "path/to/control-store" # where does this control server persist runtime information, defaults to a /tmp subdirectory

 [control.client-ip-restriction] # defines restriction applicable for all client tokens, checked before verifying the token